Writer tells jury in lawsuit trial: 'Donald Trump raped me'

 The trial comes as Trump again seeks the Republican nomination for president, and weeks after he pleaded not guilty to unrelated criminal charges that involve payments made to silence a porn actor who said she had a sexual encounter with him.

-Carroll, 79, has said she crossed paths with Trump at the revolving door to Bergdorf Goodman on an unspecified Thursday evening in spring 1996.
-At the time, she was writing a long-running advice column in Elle magazine.
+Carroll, 79, testified that she crossed paths with Trump at the revolving door to Bergdorf Goodman on an unspecified Thursday evening in spring 1996.
+At the time, she was writing a long-running advice column in Elle magazine, having also written for “SNL.”
 Trump was a real estate magnate and social figure in New York.

-She has said he asked her advice about selecting a gift for a woman, and she went along, thinking the experience would be funny.
-According to Carroll, they ended up in a lingerie department, joked with each other about who should try on a bodysuit and went to a dressing room.
+She said he asked her advice about selecting a gift for a woman, and she was delighted to oblige.
+As an advice columnist, to have Trump ask for guidance “was a wonderful prospect,” and Carroll figured she would end up with a funny story, she said.

+She testified that she suggested a hat, but he pivoted to lingerie, and soon they were bantering about the bodysuit.
+Amused and flirting with him, she went along, laughing even as he closed the door to the dressing room, perhaps even as he pushed her against a wall.

-Then, she alleges, Trump slammed her against a wall, yanked down her tights and raped her while she struggled against him.
-She has said she finally kneed him off her and fled.
+But then, she alleges, Trump stamped his mouth onto hers, yanked down her tights and shoved his hand and then his penis inside her while she struggled against him.

+She said she finally kneed him off her, fled and, for years, blamed herself.

+"I always think back to why I walked in there to get myself in that situation," she said, her voice breaking.

 Trump, 76, has said he wasn't at the store with Carroll and had no clue who she was when she first aired the story publicly in a 2019 memoir and accompanying magazine excerpt.